10 Most Sustainable Wineries in Napa

 Photo Courtesy of CADE Estate Winery

-From the beginning, this estate’s three founders envisioned a contemporary winery that would honor the Angwin land aesthetically and ecologically.
+From the beginning, CADE Estate Winery’s three founders envisioned a contemporary winery that would honor the Oakville land aesthetically and ecologically.

 1902 Madrona Avenue, St. Helena, CA 94574, (707) 963-0134

-Known for their serendipitous story—the first Cabernet Sauvignon was released in 1982, exactly 100 years after the estate’s founding—Spottswoode Estate honors its heritage as much as it’s committed to its future.
+Known for its serendipitous story—the first Cabernet Sauvignon was released in 1982, exactly 100 years after the estate’s founding—Spottswoode Estate honors its heritage as much as it’s committed to its future.

 Having started organic farming in 1985, the winery is among one of the first in Napa Valley to acquire the CCOF certification (in 1992).
 The vineyard and winery are Napa Green Certified and the estate is Certified Biodynamic, using biodynamic specialists to ensure the vineyards and surrounding land continue to function as a living ecosystem.